Hack-Unicorn-Club/Hacktoberfest-2023-Contributions/Code-of-Conduct.md

 ## Reporting Violations

-If you witness or experience behavior that violates this Code of Conduct, please report it to the project maintainers by contacting [contact@hackunicornclub.com](mailto:contact@hackunicornclub.com).
+If you witness or experience behaviour that violates this Code of Conduct, please report it to the project maintainers by contacting [contact@hackunicornclub.com](mailto:hackunicornclub@gmail.com).
 All reports will be kept confidential and will be addressed promptly.

 ## Enforcement